MartinTichovsky/jest-collector/README.md

 ## About

 The Jest Collector is a tool for mocking all imports and collect data about the functions.
-It is mainly targeted on the React components, but it can be used for regular functions and classes as well.
-In the collector is stored an info about the function/component, every call, every hook and a parent tree.
+It primarily targets React components, but it can be used for regular functions and classes as well.
+The collector stores information about the function/component, all calls, every hook, and a parent tree.

-This tool is providing a way of testing how many times was your component rendered (called), if it contains the correct properties or if you used correct dependencies in React hooks such as in `useEffect`, `useCallback` or in `useMemo`.
+This tool provides a way of testing how many times your component has been rendered (called) if it contains the correct properties or if you used correct dependencies in React hooks such as in `useEffect`, `useCallback` or in `useMemo`.

 The Jest Collector will not be useful for unit tests, but it is very helpful for integration tests.
-When I was working on [`form-controller`](https://github.com/MartinTichovsky/form-controller) which is far away from being released and published, I wanted to test the performance of the components.
-I realized, that I know only a little about the React and how the things are done.
-Lets suppose, that the Jest Collector does not influence how the React works.
-Then we can develop our component by test driven development and use the Jest Collector to see, if everything works as we expect.
-At the end, we can test the whole result of our work and prevent useless renders and improve the performance.
+While working on [`form-controller`](https://github.com/MartinTichovsky/form-controller), which is far from being released, I wanted to test the performance of the components.
+I realized that I knew very little about React and how the hooks worked under the hood.
+Let's suppose that the Jest Collector does not influence React.
+Then we can develop our component by a test-driven development and use the Jest Collector to see if everything works as expected.
+At the end, we can test the whole result of our work, prevent useless renders, and improve the performance.

-For more understanding, check out the [`examples`](https://github.com/MartinTichovsky/jest-collector/tree/main/examples).
+To better understand it, check out the [`examples`](https://github.com/MartinTichovsky/jest-collector/tree/main/examples).

-> NOTE: React class components are not fully implemented yet!
+> NOTE: The react class components are not fully implemented yet!

 ## Next versions